 Overall, students seem to consistently agree with the statement that they would like to become more involved in both the professional and personal sides of sustainability.
-Meanwhile, as was also observed in 2020, again in 2021, students generally disagree that they are currently involved in academic or personally-related sustainability opportunities, pointing to a potential gap and opportunity area.
+Meanwhile, as was also observed in 2020, 2021, and again in 2022, students generally disagree that they are currently involved in academic or personally-related sustainability opportunities, pointing to a potential gap and opportunity area.
 Figure 1.8 suggests that this gap is particularly large among non-UENR majors.
-However, UENR majors may continue to find COVID restrictions challenging, as a gap remained in 2021 on the professional side between preferred and actual involvement.
-Academic preferences and actual involvement remained relatively even for UENR.
+Meanwile, academic interest is generally lower than academic involvement for UENR.

 Figure 1.8.
-Current and desired involvement in academic and professional aspects of sustainability by student's primary program in 2021.
+Current and desired involvement in academic and professional aspects of sustainability by student's primary program in 2022.

-Students were also asked to choose three topics they would like to learn more about through taking sustainability-related courses at Ohio State (N = 1,034).
-As seen in Figure 1.9, climate change, health & wellbeing, and clean & renewable energy are still the most popular topics overall, and trends in 2021 largely followed 2020.
+Students were also asked to choose three topics they would like to learn more about through taking sustainability-related courses at Ohio State (N = 1033).
+As seen in Figure 12, climate change, health & wellbeing, and clean & renewable energy are still the most popular topics overall, and trends in 2022 largely followed 2020 and 2021, with a small decrese in clean & renewable energy.
+However, there is an upward trend in most all other topics as well, particularly in food systems & security and sustainable cities & communities.